The Return

 disappointing," Akane grumbled.

-newly minted paraplegic.
-"Sis, finish your kills," she admonished
+minted paraplegic.
+"Sis, finish your kills," she admonished while

 "Sorry," Akane